pguibert6WIND/frr/doc/user/bgp.rst

   redirected to an other routing table, with in that routing table, a route entry to redirect the traffic to the wished destination.

-BGP Flowspec is implemented in FRR, with some restrictions basically is able to decode and store in its RIB

 Configuration guide
 -------------------